-Branding Your Online Business (e-commerce)
+Branding Your E-commerce Business

 Brand building is the process of creating awareness and promotion of services or products of a business by using advertising campaigns or through sponsorships.
 Brand building strategies bring target consumers closer to the brand.
 They also provide value for them so that they know, feel, and experience the brand.
 Your strategy in building your brand online will influence not only the perception of your business but also how you generate income.
 Having a strong online brand is vital for any business looking to make money from the millions of online visitors.